jojo157/Delightful-Penguins/README.md

 #### Wireframes

-Wireframes for this project were created using Balsamiq and can be viewed at below link.
+The wireframes for this project were created using Balsamiq and can be viewed at below link.

 Link to [Wireframe](static/wireframes/wireframes.pdf)